danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 [^ideology]: Abbing, Pierrot and Snelting, *Modifying the Universal*, 210.

 [^multi]: See http://www.o-r-g.com/apps/multi. *Multi* also provides variations of book covers for the DATA browser series published by Open Humanities Press, at http://www.data-browser.net/.

+[^binarycolor]: Red, Green and Blue are primary colors added together to produce a broad array of color.
+The range of RGB color values is from 0 to 255 with a total of 256 possible values for each primary color.
+The reason behind is that all the colors are of the 24 bit format, and the red (R) takes 8 bit, the green (G) takes 8 bit and the blue (B) takes the remaining 8 bit.
+For each bit it stores 2 binary values, therefore 2^8th power is 256 which is the exact possible range of each color.
+The system of how RGB is used is highly related to the nature of compuation in a binary system.

 [^random]: See p5.js random reference at https://p5js.org/reference/#/p5/random.